Home Home

 • The Old Stocks Hotel

 Stow On The Wold was probably our least favorite location of an otherwise wonderful trip.
 While Stow is a picturesque area of the Cotswolds, frankly there was not a lot to do during our free time.
 However, we did see and do a number of interesting and fun things.
-On our way to Stow, we stopped along the way at Warwick Castle .
+On our way to Stow, we stopped along the way at Warwick Castle.
 Unlike the other castles we visited, Warwick had a number of excellent demonstrations and re-creations.
-While there is more info below, we must point out that the Winged Warrior and Trebuchet demonstrations were outstanding.
+While there is more info below, we must point out that the Winged Warrior and Trebuchet demonstrations were the stand-outs.

 Our next stop was the Old Stocks Hotel in Stow.
 The hotel was a great place to stay, although our room lacked a shower (picky?...yeah I know...but really a BATH?).
 Other than that the location was great and the dinning room was very good.

 That evening was a real treat!
-We boarded our bus for a short trip to the Bakers Arms Pub in Bugbrooks .
+We boarded our bus for a short trip to the Bakers Arms Pub in Bugbrooks.
 There we experience a real English pub and were entertained by an outstanding group of local musicians and singers.
-As you can see from the picture above, our group pretty well filled up the pub and we had a lot of fun!
+As you can see from the picture (right), our group pretty well filled up the pub and had a time!
 It was one of our best evenings.

 On Monday we started the day with breakfast at our hotel.
 Good Stuff!
 We then loaded onto our bus and headed out for a tour of the Cotswold.
-Stopping first in a small town called Stanton we visited St. Michael and All Angels` Church .
-Gillian gave us a lesson on the history and the high-lights of the church.
-Stanton was a neat little town with a number of houses and shops, including some really fine examples of thatched roofs.
-The art work from Anne Prater (right) was on note cards we purchased at the church (they were fund raising).
+Stopping first in a small town called Stanton we visited St. Michael and All Angels` Church.
+Gillian filled us in on the history and high-lights of the church.
+Stanton is a neat little town with a number of houses and shops, including some really fine examples of thatched roofs.
+The art work from Anne Prater was on note cards we purchased at the church (they were fund raising).

 After returning to Stow and retrieving our laundry (Gillian had made arrangements to have it cleaned for us) we and Jack and Jan decided dinner would be best at the hotel.
 We followed that up with a visit to the Roman well (above) in which water still flowed!